nydailynews/style/README.md

 A good comment doesn't re-tell what's already immediately obvious in the code.
 In order for this to work, the elements of the code ([such as variable, function and class names](#variable-function-and-class-names)) should have names that communicate what those elements are about.

+More reading about code comments: [Code Tells You How, Comments Tell You Why](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)

 ## Religious battles

 ### Spaces vs. tabs